Why You Should Visit

-In addition, TNC has improved the existing trail at Green’s Bluff and added interpretive signage to enhance visitor enjoyment.
-TNC also created a second trail at the site, which runs through the newer acquisition.
+TNC has improved the existing trail at Green’s Bluff and added interpretive signage to enhance visitor enjoyment.
+In 2020 and 2021, TNC also created a second trail and ten acres of pollinator habitat at the newer acquisition.

 The new trail and pollinator habitat were made possible by a grant from the Duke Energy Foundation.
 Duke has been a long-time supporter of TNC and conservation projects in Indiana.

 The Conservancy has added important acreage and protected the site from imminent development.
 We are also actively pursuing more additions at the preserve to consolidate protection of oak forests.

 The Nature Conservancy has planted more than 68,000 trees at Green’s Bluff in order repair and connect the fragmented forest here.